Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Introduction and motivation

 \item In order to test unitarity in vector boson scattering (VBS), we would ideally like to measure the polarization fraction of both the outgoing weak bosons in a scattering process, which would allow us to infer correlations in the spins~\cite{Han:2009em}.
-In principle, one could simultaneously measure the polarization of both weak bosons in fully-leptonic $WZ$ or $ZZ$ scattering~\cite{ Ballestrero:2019qoy}, but these processes have significantly lower cross-sections than $WW$ scattering~\cite{Brehmer:2014dnr}.
-However, in fully leptonic $WW$ scattering processes, kinematic ambiguities due to missing neutrinos make the polarization measurement very difficult.
-Measuring the polarization of \textit{hadronic} $W$ decays would enable a simultaneous polarization measurement of both $W$ bosons in VBS, in either the semi-leptonic or fully hadronic decay channels. \end{itemize}
+To make this measurement in a production process independent way, one must have access to the full kinematic information of the decay products in order to reconstruct their angular distributions.
+There are three VBS channels that must be tested for unitarity -- the $WW$, $WZ$, and $ZZ$ channels.
+The measurement of the polarization of both weak bosons in fully-leptonic $WZ$ final states has been made at the LHC~\cite{CMS:2021icx,ATLAS:2019bsc} and could also in principle be extended to $ZZ$ scattering~\cite{Ballestrero:2019qoy}.
+However, these processes have cross-sections which are lower than that of $WW$ scattering by a factor of a few~\cite{ATLAS:2018mxa, CMS:2019uys, ATLAS:2019cbr, ATLAS:2019vrv, CMS:2024hey}.
+The challenge with fully leptonic $WW$ scattering processes is that kinematic ambiguities due to missing neutrinos make the polarization measurement impossible without model dependent assumptions\footnote{In the case of fully-leptonic $WZ$ process on the other hand, the neutrino momentum can be reconstructed up to a 2-fold ambiguity, and thus one can reconstruct the polarization fractions from the (almost-complete) knowledge of the reconstructed decay kinematics.}.
+Measuring the polarization of \textit{hadronic} $W$ decays would enable a simultaneous polarization measurement of both $W$ bosons in VBS, in either the semi-leptonic or fully hadronic decay channels.
+For the $WW$ channel in particular, measurement of the hadronic $W$ polarization is \textit{necessary} if one wants to ensure a model independent test of unitaritization of the longitudinal VBS amplitude. \end{itemize}

-In this work, we will make use of the technique of $N$-subjettiness~\cite{Thaler:2010tr}, which has been used to effectively tag hadronically decaying boosted $W$ bosons.
+The idea in the present work is as follows --- we will make use of the technique of $N$-subjettiness~\cite{Thaler:2010tr}, which has been used to effectively tag hadronically decaying boosted $W$ bosons.
 We adapt the technique to additionally measure $W$ polarization.
 We show that we can use the subjets identified using $N$-subjettiness to construct a new variable whose distribution is sensitive to the polarization fraction of the $W$ bosons\footnote{For another attempt at measuring the polarization of hadronic vector bosons, see for example reference~\cite{Englert:2010ud} which uses $ZZ$ scattering.}.
+The challenge of course with any attempted measurement of hadronic $W$ bosons is that there would be an overwhelmingly large background of QCD jets in any sample of candidate $W$ bosons.
+We will discuss extensively how to deal with the background contamination in this work.